mckelvey/instagram-node-lib/README.md

 Optionally, if you intend to use the real-time API to manage subscriptions, then you can also set a global callback url.
 (You may also provide/override the callback url when subscribing.)

-    Instagram.set('callback_url', 'http://your.callback/path');
+    Instagram.set('callback_url', 'http://your.callback/url');

 ## Available Methods

-_The methods currently available are limited to those available for non-user-specific interaction (i.e. anything that does not require authentication and an access_token).
+_The methods currently available are limited to those available for non-user-specific interaction (i.e. anything that does not require an access_token but works with client_id and client_secret).
 Look for those in future releases._

 All of the methods below follow a similar pattern.
 Each accepts a single javascript object with the needed parameters to complete the API call.
 Required parameters are shown below; refer to [the API docs](http://instagram.com/developer/endpoints/) for the optional parameters.
 All parameters are passed through to the request, so use the exact terms that the API docs provide.